team914/autolib/README.md

 AutoLib is a Pros C++ Library based off of OkapiLib for Advanced Vex Autonomous Programming.

 *Note: AutoLib v1.0.0 is coming out soon!
 And we would love your contributions!
-Find us in the contact section below.*
+Click to [contact us](https://github.com/team914/autolib#contact).*

 ## Why AutoLib?